openjdk/jfx/doc-files/controls/InputMap/InputMap.md

 ### KeyBinding

 This immutable class represents either a key pressed, a key typed, or a key released, with zero or more modifiers such as `Ctrl`, `Shift`, `Alt`, or `Meta`.
-This class is suitable to be put into a map to be matched against a `KeyEvent` by the `InputMap`.
+This class is suitable for use as a map key to be matched against a `KeyEvent` by the `InputMap`.

-Most `KeyBindings`, corresponding to a `KEY_PRESSED` event, can be constructed with one of the convenient factory methods:
+Most `KeyBinding`s, which correspond to a `KEY_PRESSED` event, can be constructed using the following factory methods:

 - public static KeyBinding **alt**(KeyCode)
 - public static KeyBinding **command**(KeyCode)